Joe Green (entrepreneur): FWD.us

 In April 2013, a lobbying group called FWD.us was founded by Green and Mark Zuckerberg, with Green acting as the president.
 The group, with staff in both Silicon Valley and Washington, D.C. and with most of its contributors from the Silicon Valley area, aims to lobby the United States government for its vision of immigration reform, improvements to education, and enabling breakthrough technologies with benefits widely distributed to the public.
 Prior to the launch of the group, a controversial private memo prepared by Green for prospective donors was leaked to Politico.
 In September 2014, Re/code reported that Joe Green was leaving FWD.us, and his departure appeared to have been forced.
 A blog post on the FWD.us website confirmed the leadership change.

 Treehouse

-Green is a co-founder and board chairman of Treehouse, a co-living project currently developing community-oriented apartments in Los Angeles.
-Green co-founded Treehouse with Prophet Walker as a co-living space oriented towards building community.
+Green is a co-founder and board chairman of Treehouse Co-Living, a co-living project currently developing community-oriented apartments in Los Angeles.
+Green co-founded Treehouse with Prophet Walker and Brent Gaisford as a co-living space oriented towards building community.
 Both Green and Walker found they were happiest in the tight-knit communities of their respective childhoods, so they sought to create a modern version with Treehouse.
 As of January 2021 Treehouse's first community, Treehouse Hollywood, was nearly full.